Courses

 This is what you’ll see if you try to access a site on your browser extensions’ “force VPN” list.

 The OVPN extension also works to block any WebRTC-related leaks that the desktop client might let through, as well as ads and trackers.
-While still not preferable to fully fleshed out split tunneling like we see from ExpressVPN, CyberGhost and others, OVPN’s desktop client and browser extension work together well to provide some interesting features.
+While still not preferable to fully fleshed out split tunneling like we see from Surfshark and NordVPN, OVPN’s desktop client and browser extension work together well to provide some interesting features.

 OVPN Features Overview